Giovanna Amati: Formula One

 Amati signed with the Brabham team in January 1992 to partner Eric van de Poele after the team was unable to sign Japanese F3000 driver Akihiko Nakaya, who was not granted a superlicence due to the FIA not recognising the Japanese F3000 series as a stepping stone in motor racing.
 Amati was the first female driver to enter a Formula One race since Desiré Wilson in 1980 and the announcement earned a great degree of publicity for the then struggling Brabham team.
 During the first round in South Africa, mechanics were still busy making her a seat.

 In South Africa, Amati's inexperience showed on the track.
-She spun six times during practice and was unable to qualify after setting a time that was nine seconds slower than pole sitter Nigel Mansell and four seconds slower than teammate van de Poele.
+She spun six times during practice and was unable to qualify after setting a time that was nine seconds slower than pole sitter Nigel Mansell and four seconds slower than teammate van de Poele, who qualified in last place.

-At the Mexican Grand Prix, Amati failed to qualify again, setting a time more than 10 seconds slower than Mansell.
+At the Mexican Grand Prix, Amati failed to qualify again, again setting a time nearly nine seconds slower than Mansell, and three seconds slower than van de Poele, who also failed to qualify.

 Amati's last attempt to qualify a Formula One car was in Brazil.
-She and van de Poele lapped respectively 10 and 6 seconds slower than Mansell, and were excluded from the race.
+She and van de Poele lapped respectively eleven and six seconds slower than Mansell, and were excluded from the race.
+In all three sessions, Amati recorded the slowest time by a considerable margin.
 Brabham sacked Amati and replaced her with future 1996 World Champion Damon Hill.
 Hill failed to qualify for the next five races until he successfully put the car on the grid for the 1992 British Grand Prix, although he lapped over eight seconds slower than pole sitter Mansell.
 As of 2025, Amati is the last female driver who has attempted to qualify a Formula One car.

 Post-Formula One career

 Amati went into the Porsche SuperCup for 1993 to win the Women's European Championship.
 From 1994 to 1996, she raced in the Ferrari Challenge.
 She took a sabbatical in 1997 before returning in 1998 with a Ferrari 355.
 She also raced in the International Sports Racing Series driving an Alfa Romeo Giudici Gaiero SPN.
 Amati competed in the 1998 Sebring 12 Hours in a BMW M3, driving alongside Craig Carter and Andy Petery but retired due to clutch trouble.
 She also entered the 1000 km of Monza alongside Loic Depailler, Marco Lucchinelli, and Xavier Pompidou but they were unable to start.
 Amati then finished 11th at Le Mans during a two-hour race alongside Guido Knycz and Giovanni Gulinelli.
-In 1999, Amati raced in the SportsRacing World Cup driving a Tampolli RS2-RTA99 for the Cauduro Tampolli team alongside Angelo Lancelotti in the SR2 class.
+In 1999, Amati raced in the SportsRacing World Cup driving a Tampolli SR2 RTA-99 for the Cauduro Tampolli team alongside Angelo Lancelotti in the SR2 class.
 She finished third in the SR2 class at the end of the year.

 Following her retirement from motor sport, Amati worked briefly as a sport commentator, writing columns for Italian motorsport publications and providing television commentary.